vwxyzjn/cleanrl/docs/rl-algorithms/rpo.md

 ???+ failure

-    Failure case of `rpo_alpha=0.5`
+    Failure case of `rpo_alpha=0.5`:

-    Overall, we observed that `rpo_alpha=0.5` is strictly equal to or better than the default PPO in 89% of environments tested (all 48/48 dm_control, 2/2 Gym, 7/11 mujoco_v4, 7/11 mujoco_v2.
-Total 64 out of 72 environments tested).
+    Overall, we observed that `rpo_alpha=0.5` is strictly equal to or better than the default PPO in 93% of environments tested (all 48/48 dm_control, 2/2 Gym, 7/11 mujoco_v4.
+Total 57 out of 61 environments tested).

     Here are the failure cases:
-    `Mujoco v4: Ant-v4 InvertedDoublePendulum-v4 Reacher-v4 Pusher-v4`
+    `Mujoco v4 and v2: Ant InvertedDoublePendulum  Reacher Pusher`

     |                           | ppo_continuous_action_8M ({'tag': ['v1.0.0-13-gcbd83f6']})   | rpo_continuous_action ({'tag': ['pr-331']})   |
     |:--------------------------|:-------------------------------------------------------------|:----------------------------------------------|